eshazen/retro-25/README.md

 * BUSRQ should be tied high or pulled up.
 Solder a 1k resistor (or just a wire) from the Z80 (U3) pin 25 to +5V

 Also, recommend to cut the trace to nWE on the EEPROM (U4, pin 27) and wire from pin 27 to pin 28.
 This disables writing to the EEPROM.

+## Firmware

+See firmware/calc for calculator operating program

+See firmware/bootloader for boot loader supporting serial download and EEPROM load